Skip to content ↓

 All students at Queen Elizabeth’s Girls’ School are invited to take part in a variety of activities.
 Students with special educational needs are provided with equal access to all lessons, trips, clubs and activities.
 The Inclusion department offers provision for supporting students with special education needs where necessary in order to ensure these students have access to the same activities as others.

-Expertise and training of staff to support young people with SEND, including how expertise can be secured:
+What kind of expertise and training of staff is in place to support children and young people with SEND?

-How are equipment and facilities to support students with SEN secured?
+How are equipment and facilities to support students with SEND secured?

-For further information regarding the Queen Elizabeth’s Girls’ School SEN Information report, please contact:
+For further information regarding the Queen Elizabeth’s Girls’ School SEND Information report, please contact:

 SEN